milo0/milo0.github.io/_posts/2020-02-06-aws-security-automation-protect-cloudtrail-logs.md

 1. Activate the virtualenv created by poetry with `poetry shell` and use Python normally from there.
 2. Precede all commands that depend on resources from the virtualenv with `poetry run`.

-We will use the second option, since it seems to be more reliable.
+We will choose the second option, since it seems to be more reliable.
 I have experienced multiple occasions where using `poetry shell` didn't yield the desired results.
 You can test your setup by executing the following line:

 ```bash
 poetry run python -c 'from aws_cdk import core, aws_cloudtrail'